 Check & Restart SQL Server Services on Linux

 As of the 2017 Edition of SQL Server we have been able to install SQL Server on Linux.
 Linux will likely be more of an unfamiliar environment for traditional Microsoft SQL DBAs.
-This guide should hopefully help you when you need to check the status of SQL Services and Stop/Start services on a Linux host.
+This guide will walk you through how to check the status of SQL Server services and manage them (start, stop, restart) on a Linux host.

-Microsoft Docs have a page on this – Start, stop, and restart SQL Server services on Linux
+Microsoft provides official documentation here: Start, stop, and restart SQL Server services on Linux

 systemctl list-unit-files | grep enabled